fzi-forschungszentrum-informatik/cartesian_controllers/README.md

     - velocity_interface/CartesianComplianceController
     - velocity_interface/CartesianForceController

+The *motion* and *compliance* controllers from the list above can be connected to a special *adapter* for testing:
+* for tf controlled robots
+    - cartesian_controllers/JointControllerAdapter

+This adapter-controller basically transforms the joint trajectory commands from a connected joint-based controller to tf-based pose commands for Cartesian controllers.
+It only works for controllers from the *position_controllers* family, e.g. *position_controllers/JointTrajectoryController*.

 ## Features
 A special focus of the implementations is the usage of simplified, fast Forward Dynamics computations to circumvent the Inverse Kinematics problem.
 As a consequence of this, all controllers can handle robot chains with *1* to *n* joints.